Corey4005/retrieve-STEMNET/README.md

 4. Utilizes asyncio to efficiently handle multiple asynchronous requests.
 5. Provides terminal progress bars to monitor download speeds.

-## Customization

-You may need to customize the following parts of the script to suit your needs:

-- **Output Directory**: By default, data is stored in a "data" directory in the current working directory.
-You can change the `datadir` variable to specify a different output directory by updating the script.

 ## Output

 The script will display progress bars using tqdm for each station being retrieved.
 Once the script finishes execution, all retrieved data will be stored in the ./datadir/ directory.